imamchishty/thread-context/README.md

 The thread that is being executed will have the name set (context) with:

 - **Id**: Unique Id.
 This is best suited for the Request Id rather than the Session Id.
 The session Id could be set in the context.

 - **Date**: Date/time for the request.

 - **Method**: Ideally this returns the fully qualified method name.

 - **Context**: Context may contain items such as the htto method, the http request path, session Id etc.

 - **Method params**: the name of the params will be set to ARGx, e.g. ARG0, ARG1

 ## ThreadContextHandler

-API for handling thread contexts.
+[__ThreadContextHandler__](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/handler/ThreadContextHandler.java) API for handling thread contexts.
 This will store the type T to the current thread.

 Several implementations have been provided:

-- **com.shedhack.thread.context.handler.JsonThreadContextHandler** this stores the context as json string representation of a ([ThreadContextModel](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/model/ThreadContextModel.java)).
+- [**JsonThreadContextHandler**](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/handler/JsonThreadContextHandler.java) this stores the context as json string representation of a ([ThreadContextModel](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/model/ThreadContextModel.java)).

-- **com.shedhack.thread.context.handler.ListThreadContextHandler** this stores a list (as a string).
+- [**com.shedhack.thread.context.handler.ListThreadContextHandler**](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/handler/ListThreadContextHandler.java) this stores a list (as a string).

-- **com.shedhack.thread.context.handler.SimpleThreadContextHandler** this stores a simple string.
+- [**com.shedhack.thread.context.handler.SimpleThreadContextHandler**](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/handler/SimpleThreadContextHandler.java) this stores a simple string.

-Each implementations could use a matching **ThreadContextAdapter** if you wish to provide a consistent API.
+Each implementations could use a matching [**ThreadContextAdapter**](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/adapter/ThreadContextAdapter.java) if you wish to provide a consistent API.

     public interface ThreadContextHandler<T> {